Germany to buy Fortum's Uniper stake, inject 8 billion euros | Headlines

 - Germany

+Uniper said it was in final discussions with the government and Fortum to amend the July bailout package which has proved insufficient given spiralling gas prices.
+"As a result, it is envisaged that the Federal Government will obtain a significant majority stake in Uniper," the company said, adding a final agreement has not yet been concluded.

+The capital injection from the German government will bring the total bailout package used to stabilise Uniper to at least 29 billion euros.
+Europe's stand-off with key energy supplier Russia over the Ukraine crisis has hit Germany's energy sector hard.
+The German government has already had to put Gazprom Germania and a subsidiary of Russian oil company Rosneft under trusteeship - a de facto nationalisation.

-A final agreement has not yet been concluded Uniper said.
-Fortum, which owns a 78% stake in Uniper, said that the deal will include the "return of the financing Fortum granted to Uniper" which the Finnish group has put at 8 billion euros.
+Uniper's smaller peer VNG, also an importer of Russian gas, had to request state aid too, to stay afloat.
+Fortum said that the Uniper deal will include the "return of the financing Fortum granted to Uniper" which the Finnish group has estimated at 8 billion euros.

-A firm agreement of the nationalisation of Uniper, which has been hit by soaring gas prices and a cut off in supplies of Russian gas, will be unveiled on Wednesday, sources have said.
-Uniper shares were 1.7% higher.
+For the Finnish group, the deal will end an ill-fated investment in Uniper that started in 2017 and was resisted by the German group over concerns it could be broken up by its major shareholder.
+A definitive agreement on the nationalisation of Uniper will be unveiled on Wednesday, sources have said.

 "We need the state as the main shareholder in order to survive the gas crisis and to master the energy transition in the long term," Uniper's works council chief Harald Seegatz told Rheinische Post. ($1 = 1.0019 euros)